 National Federation of the Blind (NFB): Students who are diagnosed to be legally blind in both eyes can apply for a scholarship under the National Federation of the Blind.
 Apply by March 31, 2023.

 Perecman: The Perecman Firm PLLC, through its Avonte Oquendo Memorial Scholarship for Autism, is offering a $5,000 scholarship grant for a student living with autism or whose close family member is living with autism.
 Apply by July 31, 2023.

 Medicaid: Medicaid provides people with disabilities with free or low-cost medical benefits.
 If you qualify for the Supplemental Security Income (SSI), then you may be eligible to qualify for Medicaid.
 Aside from SSI, other optional pathways for eligibility include poverty level, working people with disabilities, and special income levels, among others.

 Medicare: If you’re under 65 years of age and have certain disabilities, or if you have end-stage renal disease or Lou Gehrig’s disease, then you may be eligible to qualify for Medicare.
-To check for eligibility, application requirements, and coverage, visit the official website of the US government.
+To check for eligibility, application requirements, and coverage, visit the US government’s official website.

 Affordable Care Act: The Affordable Care Act is an option for individuals who don’t qualify for Medicaid or other disability benefits but still need health coverage.
 It provides people in need with greater access to a host of affordable health insurance options.
 Learn more about when and how to enroll and how you can use your coverage by visiting the USA.gov website.

 Therapy Tools & Mobility Aids for People with Disabilities

 1800Wheelchair: 1800Wheelchair provides free shipping on all orders over $59 and exclusive offers on wheelchairs, powerchairs, scooters, and medical supplies.
 See more 1800Wheelchair deals.